premAI-io/state-of-open-source-ai/models.md

 For performance comparisons, [](eval-datasets.md#chatbot-arena) helps (though it's a bit old and doesn't reflect latest results).

-#### PaLM
+#### PaLM-2

-[PaLM 2 is Google's next-generation large language model](https://blog.google/technology/ai/google-palm-2-ai-large-language-model), heavily trained on multilingual text, spanning more than 100 languages.
+[PaLM-2 is Google's next-generation large language model](https://blog.google/technology/ai/google-palm-2-ai-large-language-model), heavily trained on multilingual text, spanning more than 100 languages.
 PaLM 2 also excels at tasks like advanced reasoning, translation, and code generation.
-PaLM 2 is smaller than its predecessor, PaLM, but more efficient with overall better performance, including faster inference, fewer parameters to serve, and a [lower serving cost](https://ai.google/discover/palm2).
-PaLM 2 achieves results competitive with OpenAI's GPT-4, and it has been shown to outshine GPT-4 in [certain areas of reasoning](https://www.reddit.com/r/singularity/comments/13e1b5h/performance_of_gpt4_vs_palm_2).
-PaLM 2's multilingual capabilities enable it to understand idioms, riddles, and nuanced texts from [various languages](https://www.cnbc.com/2023/05/16/googles-palm-2-uses-nearly-five-times-more-text-data-than-predecessor.html).
-PaLM 2 also offers the advantage of quick responses, providing [three at a time](https://dataconomy.com/2023/07/18/best-large-language-models-llms).
+PaLM-2 is smaller than its predecessor, PaLM, but more efficient with overall better performance, including faster inference, fewer parameters to serve, and a [lower serving cost](https://ai.google/discover/palm2).
+PaLM-2 achieves results competitive with OpenAI's GPT-4, and it has been shown to outshine GPT-4 in [certain areas of reasoning](https://www.reddit.com/r/singularity/comments/13e1b5h/performance_of_gpt4_vs_palm_2).
+PaLM-2's multilingual capabilities enable it to understand idioms, riddles, and nuanced texts from [various languages](https://www.cnbc.com/2023/05/16/googles-palm-2-uses-nearly-five-times-more-text-data-than-predecessor.html).
+PaLM-2 also offers the advantage of quick responses, providing [three at a time](https://dataconomy.com/2023/07/18/best-large-language-models-llms).
 They also [released a technical paper](https://ai.google/static/documents/palm2techreport.pdf) for more details.

 #### ChatGPT